SpivEgin/devenv/source/django-jet/CONTRIBUTING.rst

 If you're ready to contribute back some code/docs, the process should look like:

 * Fork the project on GitHub into your own account
-* Clone your copy of The Legion Market JET to a separate folder
+* Clone your copy of TLM JET to a separate folder
 * Install it into your demo project using ``pip install -e PATH_TO_CLONED_JET``
 * Make a new branch in git & commit your changes there
 * Push your new branch up to GitHub